 Mules are extremely sure-footed in rough terrain.
 It will only take one trip to convince you of this if you are riding a mule on some seep trails behind a horse that is scratching and scrambling to get his footing.
 Your mule is climbing effortlessly and silently on the same terrain.
 A mule’s eyes are set further on the side of his head, thus enabling him to see where his back feet are going.
 This combined with his survival instinct and greater agility and strength make him a better mount for treacherous terrain.
 This is why it’s mules that have been used to carry folks into the Grand Canyon for well over 100 years without incident.

 Mules have a reputation for sometimes being hard to trim or shoe.
 There is some truth to this.
 This goes back to their very protective nature; if they for whatever reason have never fully trusted man with all of their body parts, especially their feet and legs, they can be a real problem.
 Although a mule has never kicked me, I have been in situations where they have sent me a message by the use of their feet.
-By this I mean, I have had mules talk to me about something going on that they don’t like by lifting and subtly threatening me with a foot.
-While I always let them know, this kind of communication will not be tolerated, I really do believe they do talk with their feet and the rest of their bodies much more so than a horse does.
-After I reprimand them, [usually my stern voice is all that’s necessary], I always make sure I find out why they felt threatened in the first place and make the necessary adjustments where I can.
+By this I mean, I have had mules warn me about something going on that they don’t like by lifting and subtly threatening me with a foot.
+While I always let them know, this kind of communication will not be tolerated, I think they communicate with their body more so than most horses.
+After I reprimand them, [usually my stern voice is all that’s necessary], I always make sure I try and figure out their discomfort and make the necessary adjustments where I can.
 Sometimes it has been tack that has been ill fitting or rubbing them the wrong way.
-Sometimes they are just mentally distressed about their situation, but one thing I have learned is; they always have a reason for their actions and it’s up to me to find out what they’re trying to tell me and fix it if I can.
+Sometimes they are just mentally distressed about their situation, but one thing I have learned is they always have a reason for their actions and it’s up to me to find out what they’re trying to tell me and fix it if I can.

-Because of the mule’s cupped foot, when shod they do pick up rocks easier than a horse with its flatter foot.
+Because of the mule's cupped foot, when shod they do pick up rocks easier than a horse with it's flatter foot.
 Sometimes the rocks can become so wedged in that they are very hard to get out.
-Make sure you check your mule’s feet often if they are worked a lot on rocky terrain.
+Make sure you check your mule's feet often if they are worked on rocky terrain.